charu1603/Ignyte-website/code_of_conduct.md

 Focusing on what is best not just for us as individuals, but for the overall community Examples of unacceptable behaviour include:

-The use of sexualised language or imagery, and sexual attention or advances Trolling, insulting or derogatory comments, and personal or political attacks Public or private harassment
+The use of sexualized language or imagery, and sexual attention or advances Trolling, insulting or derogatory comments, and personal or political attacks Public or private harassment
 Publishing others' private information, such as a physical or email address, without their explicit permission